MaikKoster/OSDriverPackage/docs/Get-OSDriver.md

 ## PARAMETERS

 ### -Path
-Specifies the name and path to the Driver Package Definition file.
+Specifies the name and path for the driver file

 ```yaml
 Type: String